open-feature/open-feature-operator/docs/quick_start.md

 This response is produced from flagd feature provider sidecar deployment, controlled by the operator and shows how operator pattern works end to end.

+If you are facing errors or if things are not working,

+- See if our troubleshooting guide helps: [Troubleshooting](./troubleshoot.md)
+- Reach us with a detailed issue: [Create issue](https://github.com/open-feature/open-feature-operator/issues/new)

 ### What's next ?

 - Learn more about core concepts behind operator: [concepts](./concepts.md)